 It reminded me of when I was immature not a teen, but immature....

 I was afraid to asking questions, to give my opinion, of speaking in public, of being underdressed, of dancing, of being myself.
 I was afraid because I was afraid of failing in front of people.

 Back then I never achieved anything big and fulfilling.
 It is sad that many of us are living in the dark and not trying to achieve our dreams because we are afraid of what other people think.
 Because really, we are not afraid of making a mistake, we are afraid of what other people think about us.

 For successful people to be good at what they do, they need to fail many times.
 Without failing, there is no success.
-Failing is part of any success.
+Failing is a step closer to your goal.
+It is part of any success.